While running about on vacation this last week, I passed many cotton fields.

 Other recollections are to days working in the fields… hot, dusty, and demanding fields.
 The work I can personally relate to was thankfully less so than my forebears.
 In my time, most of the “cotton work” was mechanized (though I tried my hand once at “picking” the old way and quickly found it no fun).
 But I am but one generation removed from a time when that was not so.
 And cotton was not an easy crop to raise and harvest.
 The phrase “labor intensive” is not used lightly with respect to cotton.
 My kin put in their share of the “labor” to get that cotton to market.

 Me being a historian, and dropping my personal and familial remembrances, several aspects of cotton cultivation are, I think, important to understanding the history of the South.
 And where the history of the South goes, so goes the history of America, with no small weight into consideration of the Civil War.
 I need not belabor the point – cotton made the South.
 Cotton production, as it existed in the first half of the 19th century, required slavery.
-Cotton production, as it existed after the Civil War, required the ills of sharecropping and tenant farming (both black and white, as I am reminded by the view look back at my personal links to cotton).
+Cotton production, as it existed after the Civil War, required the ills of sharecropping and tenant farming (both black and white, as I am reminded by the view look back at my personal links to cotton… I think that an important point, often given light treatment).

 Two aspects of cotton cultivation stand out from the historical context.
 First off, there is consideration as how the business of cultivating cotton evolved.
 Many volumes have covered the evolution of cultivation.
 I’ll refer you to the US Department of Agriculture’s site for the “short version.”
 Something to keep in mind, historically speaking – at the start of the 19th century, cotton required 601 man-hours for a 495 pound bale; while today that same measure requires three.
 That story line, which I may take up at a later date, involves mechanization, along with improvements to the methods.
 But focus on the numbers.
 As cotton’s labor requirements diminished, that caused changes in the south.
 Cotton’s impact was thus felt well after someone found a way to reduce the workload.